leandrosardi/blackops/README.md

 You can define nodes into a **configuration file**.

-Such a configuration file is written with Ruby syntax.
+Such a configuration file is called **BlackOpsFile** and it is written with Ruby syntax.

 **BlackOpsFile**